MagentaManifold/little-lamb/README.md

 Roughly in descending order of priority:

-- [ ] Syntax support for currying and multi-argument application (might want to add a lexer before parser first)
+- [x] Syntax support for currying and multi-argument application
 - [x] Syntax support for comments
 - [ ] Syntax support for common primitives like booleans and Church numerals.
 - [ ] Support converting results back to primitives and common combinators